 - 2010, Virginia: $125,000 Verdict.
 Plaintiff files suit against his local supermarket pharmacy for negligently providing him with the wrong medication.
 After months of deteriorating health, despite taking a prescribed thyroid replacement hormone medication, Plaintiff is hospitalized for three days.
 It is discovered that he is taking the wrong medication.
 His hospital stay is followed by months of medication to stabilize his thyroid condition.
 The Defendant maintains that the prescription was properly filled, but that the Plaintiff was not taking it as directed.
 Defendant further claimed that Plaintiff was contributorily negligent for failing to obtain the correct prescription when he noticed the pills he was given were a different color than prior prescriptions.
 Plaintiff claims $14,021 in past medical expenses.
 Plaintiff is awarded $125,000.

 - 2006, Ohio: $200,000 Verdict.
-Plaintiff, a 30 year old man, files suit after a pharmacy incorrectly fills a pain medicine prescription, causing the man to overdose.
+Plaintiff, a 30-year-old man, files suit after a pharmacy incorrectly fills a pain medicine prescription, causing the man to overdose.
 After receiving a prescription for 10mg pills, Plaintiff’s prescription is incorrectly filled with 100mg pills, to be taken on an as-needed basis.
 Plaintiff claimed he did not realize the wrong strength had been given to him as he had never taken the medicine before.
-Defendant pharmacy did not dispute the misfilled medication but claimed that the Plaintiff took more than what he was prescribed.
+Defendant pharmacy did not dispute the medication was not properly filled but claimed that the Plaintiff took more than what he was prescribed.
 A urinalysis at the ER indicated the presence of other, non-prescribed medication.
 The jury awarded $200,000 that was reduced to $120,000 due to 40% comparative negligence on the Plaintiff’s behalf.

 You are probably wondering where are the Maryland verdicts are.
 For whatever reason, these cases do not seem to go to verdict in Maryland, at least not in recent years.